Today (October 21, 2015): Review of the JW Marriott Venice Resort & Spa (Italy).

-- Book your hotel via a Marriott direct booking channel (website, by phone) to receive free standard in-room Wi-Fi.
+- Save money: book your hotel via a Marriott direct booking channel (website, by phone) to receive complimentary standard in-room Wi-Fi.

-- Make use of a Best Rate Guarantee to receive an extra 25% discount!
+- Save money: make use of Marriott’s Best Rate Guarantee to receive an extra 25% discount!

 - Read my tips for preparing your trip in time.